mmonch/Customer_Segmentation_Project/README.md

 #### The features:

-*customer_id : id of the credit card holder *balance_account : balance amount left in the account to make purchases at the end of the 6-month period *purchases_amount : amount of purchases made from account *paid_advance : number of transactions made with “Cash in Advance” method *full_purchases : maximum purchase amount done in full payment *balance_frequency_update : how frequently the balance has been updated, score between 0 and 1 (1 = frequently - updated, 0 = not frequently updated)
+* customer_id : id of the credit card holder
+* balance_account : balance amount left in the account to make purchases at the end of the 6-month period
+* purchases_amount : amount of purchases made from account
+* paid_advance : number of transactions made with “Cash in Advance” method
+* full_purchases : maximum purchase amount done in full payment
+* balance_frequency_update : how frequently the balance has been updated, score between 0 and 1 (1 = frequently - updated, 0 = not frequently updated)
-*installments : amount of purchases done in installments *purchases_frequency : how frequently the purchases are being made, score between 0 and 1 (1 = frequently - - purchased, 0 = not frequently purchased)
+* installments : amount of purchases done in installments
+* purchases_frequency : how frequently the purchases are being made, score between 0 and 1 (1 = frequently - - purchased, 0 = not frequently purchased)
-*full_purchases_frequency : how frequently purchases are happening in full payment (1 = frequently purchased, - 0 = not frequently purchased)
+* full_purchases_frequency : how frequently purchases are happening in full payment (1 = frequently purchased, - 0 = not frequently purchased)
-*purchases_installments_frequency : how frequently purchases in installments are being done (1 = frequently - done, 0 = not frequently done)
+* purchases_installments_frequency : how frequently purchases in installments are being done (1 = frequently - done, 0 = not frequently done)
-*cash_advance_frequency : how frequently the cash in advance being paid *nr_cash_advances : cash in advance given by the user *nr_purchases : number of purchase transactions made *credit_limit : limit of credit card for user *fixed_rate_period : duration of fixed interest rate of credit card service for user (in months) *payments : amount of payment done by user *min_payments : minimum amount of payments made by user *full_payment_prc : percent of full payment paid by user
+* cash_advance_frequency : how frequently the cash in advance being paid
+* nr_cash_advances : cash in advance given by the user
+* nr_purchases : number of purchase transactions made
+* credit_limit : limit of credit card for user
+* fixed_rate_period : duration of fixed interest rate of credit card service for user (in months)
+* payments : amount of payment done by user
+* min_payments : minimum amount of payments made by user
+* full_payment_prc : percent of full payment paid by user

+## Detailed Reports
+Report and visualizations are available [here](reports/)

 ## Getting Started